sarahciston/codingcare/posts/guide.md

 By being drafted from scratch on a public site, the guide shows its rough edges before it is ready—a practice of vulnerability, an invitation for conversation.
 The site is built using Github, a code repository and version tracking platform, so that every past version of the text is archived.
 Readers can compare differences in the history [for example](https://github.com/sarahciston/codingcare/commit/5e1ef814d661f43027e3d0f15b5ba87415194cfe?diff=unified) line by line and comment on the text as it changes.
 This laid bare writing process enacts the Creative Code Collective value *progress not perfection*, which is mostly a reminder for myself.

-### why we're here

-*If you have an inkling or a fear that code might be for you, it probably is.*

-At our first meeting, initial members cited a mix of desires:
-* "to learn what language is used for what"
-* "not to be intimidated to try something new"
-* "see what others do, have a set time to work on projects and keep skills sharp"
-* "not to check the assigned boxes but find an artistic approach. make stuff"
-* "ask questions"
-* "see others projects and help"
-* "see weird projects and find interesting solutions"
-* "have an accountability space and a brain trust with shared expertise"
-* "conquer my trouble starting and finishing. bounce ideas off of others. build something I'm proud of"

-Each person shared what they were currently working on, some topics they knew about, some topics they wanted to know about.
-We looked for the overlaps.

 ### why we're here, upon reflection (a former manifesto)

-Coding has been considered the province of too few for far too long.
-And the rest of us have been treated as outsiders to systems that consume us.

 Care and compassion are infinite but neglected resources, literally life sustaining resources that renew themselves with use.

 [...]

-We know that sneaky feeling an idea should already exist means we might be the ones who are meant to create it.
+~~We know that sneaky feeling an idea should already exist means we might be the ones who are meant to create it.
 We know that other sneaky feeling that an idea is too impossibly far-fetched, that we are the only ones who would want it, *still* means we are the ones who should pursue it.
-We are the ones who can bring our vision to life.
+We are the ones who can bring our vision to life.~~

 We break code to learn how it works, to see if it could work a different way, to see if its not working makes it sing out with poetry.
-We write it out on paper if we don't know how to say it with code.
+We write it out on paper if we don't know how to say it with code. [htmlEnergy]

 ### how we do it
 ### even when we don't know how